“Are you kidding? You might as well suggest pink.”

 For centuries, blue was a rare color.
 Before industrialization led to the chemical mass production of dyes and pigments, it was made from hard-to-find minerals and elements (such as cobalt, which can be toxic), and was an expensive luxury.
 So blue was associated with royalty, authority and power.

 Culturally, blue can have different meanings in different parts of the world.
 In American politics it connotes left-leaning, but in the United Kingdom, blue is the official color of the conservative party.
 In Germany, “being blue” (“blau sein”) means being drunk.

 In truth, blue has so many meanings and references it’s nearly innocuous.
 Feeling blue, once in a blue moon, blue-ribbon quality — for every negative connotation there are two or more positive ones.
 No wonder it remains the top choice for corporate brands.

 Of course, one pitfall of popularity is ubiquity.
-Blue may still connote power and authority, but it’s no longer rare.
-In our next color post, we’ll look at the pervasive use of blue in financial services brands.
+Blue may still connote power and authority, but it’s no longer rare, particularly in financial services brands.

 Blue: the most common color in financial services.
 A look at fifty top financial services brands found almost half had blue logos and another seven had blue elements in their logos.
 We weren’t too surprised with this result: blue is actually a great color.
 As we examined in our last Color Series post, blue…

 As strategists and designers, we are always curious about the use of color in culture and business.
 Recently, we took a look at brand colors in the top 100 technology firms.
 While the range of colors and combinations is varied, we noted a few intriguing themes.
 For tech company colors, blue is always true Not…